-B4 Acoustic Requirements
+B3 Acoustic Requirements

-The recommendations made in the report 'Shell Cove Stage 10D - Environmental Noise Assessment' by Acoustic Logic Consultancy Noise and Vibration Consultants (Appendix H), Acoustic Report, to the Statement of Environmental Effects) must be complied with.
-Full details indicating how the recommendations are to be complied with are to be submitted with the application for the Subdivision Construction Certificate.
+The recommendations made in the report 'Stage 9 Shell Cove - Acoustic Advice' by Acoustic Logic Consultancy Pty Ltd (Appendix 12 - Acoustic Impacts, to the Statement of Environmental Effects) must be complied with.
+Full details of measures to be implemented are to be submitted with the application for the Subdivision Construction Certificate.

-B5 Road & Drainage Plans
+B4 Road & Drainage Plans

-Road and drainage plans, prepared by a suitably qualified Engineer, in accordance with Council's Standards (Subdivision Design Code), must be submitted to the Principal Certifying Authority for approval prior to the release of the Subdivision Construction Certificate.
+Road and drainage plans, prepared by a suitably qualified Engineer, in accordance with Council's Standards (Subdivision Design Code), must be submitted to the Certifying Authority for approval prior to the release of the Subdivision Construction Certificate.
 All road and drainage work must then be constructed in accordance with Council's construction Standards and approval at no cost to Council.

-B6 Pedestrian & Cycle Paths
+B5 Pedestrian & Cycle Paths